Jahnaviiikesarwani05/portfolio-website/README.md

 # 🌐 Personal Portfolio Website

 A responsive personal portfolio website built using **HTML** and **CSS**.
-This project showcases my profile, skills, projects, education, and contact information through a clean and modern user interface.
+This project showcases my profile, skills, projects, education, and contact information through a clean and modern user interface..

 ---